 Critical Factors of Rendering

-- Communication between client & engineer is the key to success
+- Communication between client and engineer is the key point

-- It is possible to create a 3D render of just about anything imaginable
+- Possibility to create a 3D render of almost anything